 Venice tends to get hot, muggy, and congested from July to September when there are wall-to-wall visitors.
 Nevertheless, you can get away from the masses if you get off the beaten paths.
 In Venice you will be walking up and down countless bridges.

 The unique thing about Venice is that you are allowed to wander around freely and get lost in the alleys.
 You get to discover a small square here, a gorgeous bridge there.
 Some places like the Cannaregio area are more about the atmosphere than the sights.

 Life without cars makes Venice seem magical and the beautiful churches, canals, museums, and squares give the impression of time standing still.
-You can best enjoy Venice early in the morning or after the sunsets.
+You can best enjoy Venice early in the morning or after sunset.

 In contrast to Venice, Milan is a big, busy, business, sports, and fashion capital, so the vibe is more fast-paced and energetic.
 With most of the city having been wiped out in World War II, star architects have competed to design striking skyscrapers that make up the city’s emergent skyline.

-Avoid Milan around June, July as it’s crowded, hot, and humid – unless you’re going for the summer sale.
+Avoid Milan around June or July as it’s crowded, hot, and humid – unless you’re going for the summer sale.

 Venice or Milan: sights & culture

 Venice is a special town known for its hundreds of bridges, canals, and Renaissance art.
 The Grand Canal water bus ride gives you a view of its regal palaces as you go through the scenic canals.
 The best views are at night when the palaces are well-lit and you can see the grand chandeliers and ceiling frescos.